 Mechatronics/Robotics & Automation Technology Certificate and Associate in Applied Science

 Mechatronics combines electrical, mechanical, telecommunications, and computer engineering to design and run robotic manufacturing equipment.
 A mechatronics engineer unites these fields to create a simpler, more economical, and reliable manufacturing system.

 Students will learn to install, maintain, program, operate and repair robotic equipment.
 Subject matter covers hydraulics, pneumatics, and welding, as well as networked controllers and interactive web-based asset management.

 Classrooms contain real manufacturing equipment such as live industrial robots, Human-Machine Interface (HMI) and Programmable Logic Controllers (PLC).

 Precision Machining Technology Certificate and Associate in Applied Science

 This certificate and degree program is designed to train individuals for the highly competitive, computer-controlled manufacturing industry.
 Career opportunities for the Precision Machinist include: CAD/CAM designer, CNC lathe programmer, CNC mill programmer, CMM programmer, QC inspector, and production machine operator.

 Welding is an important aspect of the manufacturing process.
 Career opportunities include: welder (MIG, TIG, stick) fitters, welding inspector, production welding, maintenance welding, welding machine setters, and set-up operators.
 The Welding Technology program is designed to develop marketable welding skills and includes instruction in such areas as quality control, process control, problem solving, and experience with the newest technology.

-These programs are for people who have a certificate or on-the-job skills but who don’t have a two-year degree.
+This program is for people who have a certificate but who don’t have a two-year degree.
 This is perfect for people who just need a degree to move up in their job, to gain advanced training, or to improve their resume.